GULibrarySandbox/intro-data-wrangle/content/5-lesson.md

 Using `Crash_Street`, let's explore data using sorting.

 {% capture text %}
-- in  `Crash_Street`  column select drop-down menu and  `Sort`.
+- In  `Crash_Street`  column select drop-down menu and  `Sort`.
 Options include:
-  - sort by text
+  - Sort by text
-  - sort by numbers
+  - Sort by numbers
-  - sort by dates
+  - Sort by dates
-  - sort by booleans (TRUE or FALSE values).
+  - Sort by booleans (TRUE or FALSE values).
-- select  `text`
+- Select  `text`
-- additional options will then appear for you to fine-tune your sorting, select  `a-z`
+- Additional options will then appear for you to fine-tune your sorting, select  `a-z`
-- you can also specify what order to put *blanks* and *errors* in the sorted results.
+- You can also specify what order to put *blanks* and *errors* in the sorted results.
 -  `Ok`

 When performing the first sort, you will notice the drop-down menu for the selected column shows  `Sort ...`